-Analysis of EMSI Job postings for the occupations above in the period April 2021-October 2021 indicates that there was an average posting intensity for these roles of 10:1 in this period. which is significantly higher than for the Cheshire and Warrington economy as a whole which had a posting intensity of 7:1.
+Analysis of EMSI Job postings for the occupations above in the period April 2021-October 2021 indicates that there was an average posting intensity for these roles of 10:1 in this period, which is significantly higher than for the C&W economy as a whole which had a posting intensity of 7:1.
 This suggests that employers in this sector found it harder to recruit to roles than elsewhere.
 The occupations in the sectors with the highest job posting intensity were: Nurses; Care Workers and Home Carers; and Senior Care Workers.
-By October 2021, the highest percentage increases in job postings compared to pre-pandemic levels were for: Medical Secretaries: Receptionists; Senior Care Workers; and Cleaners and Domestics.
+By October 2021, the highest percentage increases in job postings compared to pre-pandemic levels were for: Medical Secretaries; Receptionists; Senior Care Workers; and Cleaners and Domestics.
 Social care experiences high levels of staff turnover of at least 30%.
 There is a significant under-representation of males in care sector jobs and in the learning that leads to those jobs.

 IFATE has produced occupational routeways and maps.
-An analysis of the jobs and learning opportunities in
+An analysis of the jobs and learning opportunities in Cheshire and Warrington for the Care route can be found at this link.

-Care pathway →.

-03.7 Low Carbon
+3.7 Low Carbon

-In September 2021 Cheshire and Warrington's Employers' Skills and Education Board published a report 'Low Carbon in Cheshire and Warrington and the Impact on Jobs and Skills'.
+In September 2021 Cheshire and Warrington's Employers' Skills and Education Board published a report 'Low Carbon in Cheshire and Warrington and the Impact on Jobs and Skills'5.
 This report considered the policy context; carbon across the Cheshire and Warrington economy; and low carbon jobs in Cheshire and Warrington.
 The key findings of the report were:

 - The national low carbon policy agenda is stimulating transitions from activities that emit CO2 to activities that do not.
 Electricity will increasingly be generated by renewables and nuclear rather than by using carbon-based fuels; vehicles will be powered by batteries rather than the internal combustion engine; houses will be heated by heat pumps rather than gas central heating and so on.
-Where there are activities that need to continue but do emit CO2, action will be taken to reduce the demand for these activities and emissions will be mitigated through carbon capture, for example through tree planting or the storage of carbon underground - These changes to the way our economy operates will drive changes to what skills will be required.
+Where there are activities that need to continue but do emit CO2, action will be taken to reduce the demand for these activities and emissions will be mitigated through carbon capture, for example through tree planting or the storage of carbon underground. - These changes to the way our economy operates will drive changes to what skills will be required.
 Almost half of Cheshire and Warrington's jobs are in industries which will be significantly impacted by the low carbon agenda.
-These industries will need to reshape what they do what they produce, how they consume energy, how they mitigate emissions leading to changes to the nature of work.
-This will need much of the existing workforce to reskill - The current number employed in the 'Low Carbon and Renewable Energy Economy' (LCREE) in Cheshire and Warrington is estimated to be about 4,000.
-These numbers are set to grow.
-Ecuity has forecast a fourfold growth to 15,000 employed in the LCREE in Cheshire and Warrington by 2030.
-However,
+These industries will need to reshape what they do - what they produce, how they consume energy, how they mitigate emissions - leading to changes to the nature of work.
+This will need much of the existing workforce to reskill.

-&lt;sup>5 This can be found on Cheshire and Warrington LEP Labour Market Reports
+5 This can be found on the Cheshire and Warrington LEP Labour Market Reports page